JawHawk/Advance-Tic-Tac-Toe/README.md

 Advance Tic-Tac-Toe project is built using React class components.

-## Available Scripts
+## Client-Main

-In the project directory, you can run:
+In the client-main directory, you can run:

 ### `npm start`